 An above GS-15 employee who is employed in a Member's office for more than 60 days in a calendar year is required to file a Financial Disclosure Statement irrespective of whether he or she continues to be paid at or greater than the above GS-15 salary level on May 15.
 A principal assistant designated by a Member who does not have an above GS-15 employee would be required to file a disclosure statement only if: (1) The individual has been employed in the Member's office for more than 60 days in the preceding calendar year; and (2) The Member does not have an above GS-15 employee required to file a disclosure statement on or before May 15.
-Thus, a principal assistant not an above GS-15 employee, designated by a Member who subsequently has an above GS-15 employee meeting the statutory requirements, would not be required to file a disclosure statement on or before May 15 of the succeeding calendar year.
+Thus, a principal assistant not an above GS-15 employee, designated by a Member who subsequently has an above GS-15 employee meeting the statutory requirements, would not be required to file a to "GS-16" to "a position for which the rate of basic pay is equal to or greater than 120 percent of the minimum rate of basic pay payable for GS-15 of the General Schedule."
+The term "above GS-15" is used throughout this opinion.